Senior Polish judge deletes tweet about transgender child - WTMJ

 Associated Press

-WARSAW, Poland (AP) — A Polish top court judge on Thursday deleted a tweet in which she had publicized personal information about a transgender child, triggering accusations that she had placed it in danger.
+WARSAW, Poland (AP) — A Polish top court judge on Thursday deleted a tweet in which she had publicized personal information about a transgender child, triggering accusations that she had placed the youth in danger.

 So far, discussions have focused mostly on adult gays and lesbians, but the judge’s tweet this week brought calls for empathy for transgender youth.